 You can choose which area/s of the District you wish to live in, by selecting from up to 10 areas on the application forms with your preferences.
-If you are over 60 and wish to live in Sheltered Accommodation you may state which specific scheme/s you are interested in.
+If you are eligible for rehousing, over 60 and wish to live in Sheltered Accommodation you may state which specific scheme/s you are interested in.